Gossamer-React/Lucid/README.md

 ## How to Use
 ### GraphQL View
-* In the GraphQL panel, a chronological log of previous API __requests__ is shown on the left.
+* In the GraphQL panel, a chronological log of API __requests__ is shown on the left.
 * A GraphQL __schema__ of all available types, queries, and mutations is also automatically fetched from the GraphQL server when Lucid is initialized and displayed on the bottom.
 * Click each request log to see its associated HTTP __response__.